retypeapp/retype/hosting/gitlab-pages.md

 ### RETYPE_SECRET

-If your project requires a Retype License Key, that key can be configured by adding a `RETYPE_SECRET` secret to your repository. doing so by adding a variable to `https://gitlab.com/[user]/[project]/-/settings/ci_cd` Variable type must be **standard**, its also adviced to mask and protect the variable.
+If your project requires a Retype License Key, that key can be configured as an ENV:var by adding a `RETYPE_SECRET` secret to your repository. doing so by adding a variable to `https://gitlab.com/[user]/[project]/-/settings/ci_cd` Variable type must be **standard**, its also adviced to mask and protect the variable.